 Cryptocurrency protocols are confirmed by sending signed notes of payment across the internet.
-These messages, referred to as Transactions, are signed using a special algorithm.
+These messages, referred to as 'transactions', are signed using a special algorithm.
 In order to sign the transactions, a unique key is required.
-The hardware wallets hold the keys and help you securely 'sign' the transactions.
+The hardware wallets hold these keys and help securely 'sign' the transactions.
 There are no 'coins' held in the wallet.

 Why not use a USB Flash Drive?
-Any software can read and copy the private address and malware can manipulate the receiving address.
-But more importantly, if the USB Flash Drive is lost, then the cryptocurrencies/ assets are also lost.
+With a standard USB device, software can read and copy the private addresses, and malware can manipulate the receiving addresses.
+Further, if the USB Flash Drive is lost, then the crypto assets are also lost with it.

 What about a Paper Wallet?
-Whilst a paper wallet is a secure means of storing cryptocurrencies, if the piece of paper is lost or stolen, the the proof of ownership of the crypto assets are lost with it.
-Further, every time a transaction is performed, the private key (a long list of random letters and numbers) will need to manually type out your private key every time you transact, which is prone to error and inconvenient.
+Whilst a paper wallet is a secure means of storing cryptocurrencies offline, if the piece of paper is lost or stolen, the the proof of ownership of the crypto assets are lost with it.
+Further, every time a transaction is performed, the private key (a long list of random letters and numbers) will need to be manually typed out.
+This is highly prone to error and is not recommended.

 How does a Software Wallet compare?
-Software wallets are private online wallets where you can store crypto assets.
+Software wallets are private online wallets where crypto assets can be stored.
 By nature of being online, they are vulnerable to being hacked in various ways.
-Software wallets keep your private keys either on the computer hard-drive or the internet.
-Hackers can potentially gain access by hacking your computer or the servers of the services used.
+Software wallets store private keys either on the computer hard-drive or the internet.
+Hackers can potentially gain access by hacking the computer or the servers of the services used.
 Further, since the software wallet information is stored on the computer, there is the risk of losing access to the wallet with a computer software or hardware malfunction.

 - malware proof secure element

-- private key and passphrase restores crypto assets even if the original hardware device is lost (see below)
+- private key (Recovery Seed) restores crypto assets even if the original hardware device is lost (see below)

-- allows safe transactions - send and receive
+- allows secure transactions - send and receive crypto

-- generates multiple addresses allowing unique address to be used with every transaction if so desired
+- generates multiple addresses allowing a unique address to be used with every transaction, if so desired

-A recovery seed is a 24 word recovery phrase (also known as a recovery seed or pass phrase), which is automatically generated for you during the initial configuration of your hardware wallet.
-You can restore your crypto assets in case of theft or loss of the hardware wallet.
+A Recovery Phrase is a unique 24 word recovery phrase (also known as a recovery seed or pass phrase), which is automatically generated during the initial configuration of the hardware wallet.
+These words can be used to restore your crypto assets in case of theft or loss of the hardware wallet.
 Also backup Ledger Wallet can also be created using these 24 words.
-It is crucial for this to be recorded correctly, kept private and in a safe place.

 5. Loss or damage of the hardware wallet